 Federal law requires federally licensed firearms dealers (but not private sellers) to initiate a background check on the purchaser prior to the sale of a firearm.
 Federal law provides states with the option of serving as a state “point of contact” and conducting their own background checks using state, as well as federal, records and databases, or having the checks performed by the FBI using only the federal National Instant Criminal Background Check System (NICS) database.
 (Note that state files are not always included in the federal database.)

-Beginning in 2020, Nevada will require sales and transfers between private individuals to be processed through a federally licensed dealer to ensure that a background check is conducted.1
+Since January 2, 2020, Nevada law has required sales and transfers between unlicensed individuals to be processed through a federally licensed dealer to ensure that a background check is conducted.1

 Some transfers are exempt from this requirement.
 They include: